Journey to Africa with Juliet Cutler, Books & Brews Episode #83

 Our theme music is from www.bensound.com.

-Philip Watling lives in Milton Keynes, England with his American wife and their amazing cats, Spirit and Shadow.
-Unable to work, he still manages to do some… a zero-hour contract job that he can dip in and out of when he feels up to it!
+Philip Watling talks about his life after death.
+Philip lives in Milton Keynes, England with his American wife and their amazing cats, Spirit and Shadow.
+Unable to work, he still manages to do a few things… a zero-hour contract job that he can dip in and out of when he feels up to it!
 When not doing that, much of his week is spent at the gym, swimming and talking to everyone – socializing with people in the city center, seeing friends at various church-sponsored lunch clubs and chatting to lots of people – on line and off – trying to help as many as he can.
 His remaining time is spent playing with the cats, caring for his wife and volunteering at a local community fridge.

 philipwatling